stevenjmesser/visitmy.website/_posts/2022-12-30-reading-list-picks-of-2022.md

 ### Fleeing Twitter

-This article discusses the implications of Elon Musk's takeover of Twitter and the potential increase in trolling and hate speech on the platform.
+This article discusses the implications of Elon Musk’s takeover of Twitter and the potential increase in trolling and hate speech on the platform.
 It draws attention to the fact that the majority of people leaving or threatening to leave the platform are white liberals, contrasting with the fact that it will be disproportionately not white people who will bear the brunt of the toxicity.

 Read [Fleeing Twitter](https://momentum.medium.com/fleeing-twitter-the-twexodus-is-about-white-liberal-fragility-3631cb2ac317), 6 mins